 A common misunderstanding of reporting associate income and expenses

 If your turnover is shown after the deduction of practice deductions for lab costs, licence fees, and superannuation expenses, you have incorrectly disclosed this to HMRC.
-Your turnover should be shown before decisions (this is known as gross, e.g. before deductions), and the deductions, excluding the superannuation, should be shown as expenses.
+Your turnover should be shown before decisions, and the deductions, excluding the superannuation, should be shown as expenses.

-You can read the HMRC notes describing how to complete your income and expenses self-employed pages for your tax return here for the short return, and here for the full return.
+You can read the HMRC notes describing how to complete your income and expenses self-employed pages for your tax return here for the short return and the full return.

 Do I enter the superannuation deductions from my associate pay or what is shown on my NHS annual statement, and why are the figures different